varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-4-dir/mdp.md

 height: 110px
 name: fig-linear-mdp-schematic
 ---
-Schematic of the Tiger problem modeled as a N-state, two-action Markov decision process.
+Schematic of the Tiger problem modeled as an N-state, two-action Markov decision process.
+A tiger hides behind the red door while freedom awaits behind the green door.
 ```

 An agent trapped in a long hallway with two doors at either end ({numref}`fig-linear-mdp-schematic`).
-Behind one door is a tiger (and certain death), while behind the other door is freedom.
-If the agent opens the door and finds the tiger, the agent is eaten (and receives a large negative reward).
-However, if the agent opens the other door, it escapes and gets a positive reward.
+Behind the red door is a tiger (and certain death), while behind the green door is freedom.
+If the agent opens the red door, the agent is eaten (and receives a large negative reward).
+However, if the agent opens the green door, it escapes and gets a positive reward.

 For this problem, the MDP has the tuple components:
 * $\mathcal{S} = \left\{1,2,\dots,N\right\}$ while the action set is $\mathcal{A} = \left\{a_{1},a_{2}\right\}$; action $a_{1}$ moves the agent one state to the right, action $a_{2}$ moves the agent one state to the left.